 You’ve defined your workflow, and the final step is to trigger the endpoint!

-There are three main ways to start your workflow:
+There are two main ways to start your workflow:

 // Using the workflow client